SonnyK33/obsidian/Geopoltical Alpha.md

 Pillar 2 - Information I should've sought:
 - What were the consequences of Ukraine being a de facto NATO member?
 - Would Russia survive isolation?
-- What were the economic consequenes of cutting off trade with Russia?
+- What were the economic consequences of cutting off trade with Russia?
 Specifically losing the ability to import
 	- What did Russia import?

 Pillar 3 - I think I got this part right.
-I didnt' focus on Putin or his desire to return to the Soviet Union's glory days.
+I didn't focus on Putin or his desire to return to the Soviet Union's glory days.

 **Constraint Model**
 The author differentiates between constraints and preferences.
 The constraint model is equivalent to one based on preferences if constraints don’t exist.
 This is obvious; if constraints don't exist, leaders will do what they want to do.
 It still is necessary to learn what the preferences are of leaders.